-- Parents/carers are expected to notify the school of the reason for their child's absence on each day of absence. - If a pupil is absent due to illness which lasts more than one day, the parent/carer should contact the school each day to provide an update, unless otherwise agreed by the school - If a pupil is absent due to illness or any other reason, parents/carers should notify the school of the absence as early as possible.
-This should be before 8.30am on the day of absence and include the specific reason ('unwell' is not sufficient). - Parents/Carers can notify the school by phone, using the 01637 880272, Attendance Lead - Emma Jennings/Marie Taylor.
-If leaving a voice message - please include the pupil's full name, date of birth and year group/class. - The school may contact parents/carers to discuss a pupil's absence in more detail. - In some cases, the school may require parents/carers to report absence in a different way if this is the case, the school will contact parents/carers to explain this requirement.
+- Parents/carers are expected to notify the school of the reason for their child's absence on each day of absence. - If a pupil is absent due to illness which lasts more than one day, the parent/carer should contact the school each day to provide an update, unless otherwise agreed by the school. - If a pupil is absent due to illness or any other reason, parents/carers should notify the school of the absence as early as possible.
+This should be before 8.30am on the day of absence and include the specific reason ('unwell' is not sufficient). - Parents/Carers can notify the school by phone on 01872 510407 or by using the messaging function of their MyEd app.
+If leaving a voice message please include the pupil's full name, date of birth and year group/class. - The school may contact parents/carers to discuss a pupil's absence in more detail. - In some cases, the school may require parents/carers to report absence in a different way - if this is the case, the school will contact parents/carers to explain this requirement.